digitalocean/marketplace-partners/README.md

 If you're just getting started, [build-an-image.md](marketplace_docs/build-an-image.md) is where to begin.

-## Build an Image with Fabric automation
+## Build an Image with Fabric Automation

 For repeatable image build processing, [build-an-image-fabric.md](marketplace_docs/build-an-image-fabric.md) is a good next step.